 Vitamin D deficiency

-Many lifestyle and environmental factors can affect your ability to get sufficient amounts of vitamin D through the sun alone.
+Many factors can affect your ability to get sufficient amounts of vitamin D through the sun alone.
 These factors include:

 These factors contribute to vitamin D deficiency in an increasing number of people.
 That’s why it’s important to get some of your vitamin D from sources besides sunlight.